HirotakaDango/ArtCODE/README.md

 <h4>ArtCODE is simple image sharing and upload like Pinterest, Pixiv, Tumblr or etc. Here's the <a href="https://test-artcode.artworldjp.repl.co/" target="_blank">demo</a>.</h4>

-You can go to admin panel in admin section to manage user and image.
-This admin panel still in developemnt process.
-You can manage file and folder in admin section.
+To manage users and images, simply navigate to the admin section and access the admin panel.
+We are continuously working on improving this panel, so please bear with us during the development process.
+In the meantime, you can easily manage files and folders within the admin section.

 You can install ArtCODE as progressive webapp.

-Note, you need to install sqlite database extension to run the sqlite database!
-Or if you use xampp, you can go to xampp control panel then click config, click php.ini, search sqlite extension and remove the semicolon.
+Please note that in order to run the sqlite database, you will need to install the sqlite database extension.
+If you are using xampp, you can do this by accessing the xampp control panel, clicking on "config," selecting "php.ini," and searching for the sqlite extension.
+Don't forget to remove the semicolon to enable the extension.
 <br>
 <h4>Features:</h4>